|Sharon Jensen, DVM

 A natural clinician, Dr. Nicole also possesses a keen interest in the art and science of surgery.
 She enjoys surgeries of all kinds and displays a distinctive affinity for complicated orthopedic problems.
+In addition to her amazing surgical skill, Dr. Wagnon has become very adept with Ultrasound technology.
 Dr. Wagnon is strongly motivated to accomplish certification in canine rehabilitation therapy, known to improve outcomes of orthopedic procedures.

 Liz Oien, DVM